Managing User or Client ID Authenticators

 Authentication policy from which the authenticator was created

-When using a password authenticator, a password attribute is attached to the authenticator, more information about this attribute will be presented in the actions that can be performed on the authenticator.
+When using a password authenticator, a password attribute is attached to the authenticator and more information about this attribute will be provided in the actions that can be performed on the authenticator.

 The URL of the HID Authentication Service platform (see HID Authentication service platforms around the world)